Title

 Exceptions

-University employees hired on or before November 6, 1986, are excluded from Form I-9 and E-Verify requirements.
+• University employees hired on or before November 6, 1986, and have been continuously employed by the university since that date.

 Definitions